EPCCed/archer2-intro-to-lammps/_episodes/02-lammps-on-archer2.md

 > >
 > > The simulation takes almost the same amount of time when running on a single core as when running on two cores.
 > > A more detailed look into the `in.ethanol` file will reveal that this is because the simulation box is not uniformly packed.
+> > We won't go into all the details in this course, but we do cover most of the available optimisations in the advanced course.
 > >
 > {: .solution}
 {: .challenge}

 > ## Note
-> Here are only considering MPI parallelisation.
+> Here we are only considering MPI parallelisation.
-> LAMMPS offers the option to run using joint MPI+OpenMP (more on that later),
+> LAMMPS offers the option to run using joint MPI+OpenMP (more on that on the advanced course),
 > but for the exercises in this lesson, we will only be considering MPI.
 {: .callout}